johnbenedictcastillo/bscsA/lescano-rosal/README.md

 ## Project Description

 Inanimate objects are boring but we can make it fun.
-This project may cure your boredom as showing some funny filters, interactive avatars and games using marker-based augmented reality.
+This project may cure your boredom as showing some funny filters, interactive avatars and games using augmented reality system.
 A simple fun interaction may change the user’s mood.

 ## Market Analysis